Stress and Bloating - Can one Cause the Other?

 The ‘Fight or Flight’ Response

 The digestive system is particularly susceptible to stress as the CNS essentially shuts down gastrointestinal function via the ENS.
 In response to a perceived threat, the body is flooded with stress hormones, producing rapid changes which effectively increase physical and mental preparedness.
 During this state of hyperarousal, processes such as digestion that aren’t essential for physical exertion are repressed in favour of those which focus on dealing with the stressor.
-Blood flow to the gut; intestinal motility, intestinal permeability and digestive enzyme and protective mucus production are all affected and this is why you may feel bloated during times of stress.
+Blood flow to the gut; intestinal motility, intestinal permeability and digestive enzyme and protective mucus production are all affected and this is why you may feel bloated during times of high anxiety.

 With a fright or when stressed many experience butterflies in the stomach, nausea, a choked up feeling, trouble swallowing, indigestion, heartburn and perhaps even diarrhoea.
 Only intended to be of short duration, the stress response’s brief inhibition of digestion is of little long term concern, with normal function returning once the perceived threat has passed.
-With chronic or ongoing stress however, the digestive system remains subdued, making it difficult to digest food effectively, predisposing not just the gut but the entire body to problems .
+However, with chronic or ongoing stress the digestive system remains subdued, making it difficult to digest food effectively, predisposing not just the gut but the entire body to problems .
 Poor nutrient absorption; heartburn; bloating, cramps and other problems associated with undigested food remaining in the gastrointestinal tract (GIT); a breakdown in the intestinal wall’s barrier function; altered bowel function and changes in the number and composition of gut microbes (also known as dysbiosis), can all occur as a direct result of stress.
 An imbalance of good and bad bacteria can be mediated by taking probiotic supplements.

 Read more about probiotics for bloating.